“Menopause, whether natural or induced, is called

 What is premature ovarian insufficiency (POI)?

 DotS the definition of POI may vary.
-In Menopause Before 40 and Spontaneous Premature Ovarian Insufficiency the AMS elaborate on:
+In Menopause Before 40 and Spontaneous Premature Ovarian Insufficiency the Australasian Menopause Society (AMS) elaborate on:

 Women with spontaneous POI have irregular or no menstrual periods.
 Women may or may not have menopausal symptoms such as hot flushes.

 Up to 4% of women will spontaneously have POI and enter menopause before the age of 40.
-Spontaneous early menopause (menopause between 40 and 45 years) affects approximately 12 in every 100 women.7
+Spontaneous early menopause (menopause between 40 and 45 years) affects approximately 12 in every 100 women.4

-In Primary Ovarian Insufficiency: Symptoms & Causes – Overview the Mayo Clinic note:
+In Primary Ovarian Insufficiency: Symptoms & Causes – Overview the (United States) Mayo Clinic note:

-“Primary ovarian insufficiency is sometimes confused with premature menopause, but these conditions aren’t the same.
-Women with primary ovarian insufficiency can have irregular or occasional periods for years and might even get pregnant.
-But women with premature menopause stop having periods and can’t become pregnant”.9
+“Sometimes, primary ovarian insufficiency is confused with premature menopause.
+But they aren’t the same.
+People with primary ovarian insufficiency can have irregular or occasional periods for years.
+They might even get pregnant.
+But people with premature menopause stop having periods and can’t become pregnant”.6

 In Primary Ovarian Insufficiency: Summary – What Is Primary Ovarian Insufficiency (POI)? the (United States) MedlinePlus explain: